elastic/kibana/rfcs/README.md

 - Copy `rfcs/0000_template.md` to `rfcs/text/0001_my_feature.md` (where
   `my_feature` is descriptive.
 Assign a number.
 Check that an RFC with this number doesn't already exist in `master` or an open PR).
 - Fill in the RFC.
-Put care into the details: **RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received**.
+Put care into the details: RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
 - Submit a pull request.
 As a pull request the RFC will receive design feedback from the larger community and Elastic staff.
 The author should be prepared to revise it in response.